 Below is the printable template for the fretboard.
 The scale length is 31 inches.
 The outside edge of the template can be used for shaping the main shape of the shaft.
-Then, it is up the builder to long how long the top and bottom need to be extended for the tuner, tip, output jack, and handle.
+Then, it is up the builder to determine how long the top and bottom need to be extended for the tuner, tip, output jack, and handle.

 Walking Stick One String Bass Fretboard (31 inch scale length)

 If all of this hasn’t scared you off yet, then good luck with your project.
 This isn’t a great “first instrument” project, but there are a few of those in my “Free Plans” section.